 Taking a trip to Frisco is a great way to relax or have an adventure.
 Being prepared for the high country will ensure that whatever you do will be fun.
 Frisco is at 9,097 feet above sea level and this can cause several complications if you are not aware of your environment.

 The atmosphere is thinner here so the sun is more intense.
 Be sure to wear sunblock even on a cloudy day to avoid a painful sunburn.
 Protect your eyes by wearing sunglasses and your head by wearing a hat.
-Carry a tube of lip protection to avoid chapped and blistering lips.
+Carry lip protection to avoid chapped and blistering lips.

 If you feel that the altitude may be an issue or have a medical history of heart, lung or other problem, talk with your doctor.
 There are some medications that can be prescribed as well as some natural treatments for altitude.